USS Indiana (BB-58): Battles of Iwo Jima and Okinawa

 On 23 March, Indiana steamed to Okinawa to join the preparatory bombardment of the island.
 She fired 180 main battery shells the next day and then rejoined the fleet.
 She resumed her air defense role for the next several days while the carriers launched raids on the island.
 For much of April, Indiana and the rest of TG 58.1 provided support to the marines and soldiers fighting in the Battle of Okinawa.
 On 7 April, the Japanese launched a major counter-attack on the Allied naval forces, including large-scale kamikaze strikes and Operation Ten-Go with the battleship Yamato, but they were repelled with heavy losses.
 The kamikaze raids continued throughout the month, and on 12 April two fighters—a Mitsubishi A6M Zero and a Nakajima Ki-43—attempted to crash into Indiana, but her heavy anti-aircraft fire shot both down before they could strike her, though a fragment from one of the kamikazes struck a marine aboard the ship.
 Two days later, she shot down three more Ki-43s.
 She accidentally opened fire on a pair of American Grumman F6F Hellcat fighters on 15 April, but did not damage them.
-Later that day, she met wth replenishment oilers to refuel.
+Later that day, she met with replenishment oilers to refuel.

 The ships of BatDiv 8 left Okinawa at the end of the month and returned to Ulithi, where they remained from 1 to 9 May.
 Indiana then got underway again to escort aircraft carriers for another series of strikes on Kyushu that began on 12 May.
 Two days later, she shot down an A6M kamikaze and assisted in the recovery of an F6F pilot who had been shot down by Japanese fire.
 On 27 May, Third Fleet relieved Fifth Fleet as the operational command, and all of the fleet's task forces and subordinate units were renumbered back to 30-series designations, returning Indiana to TG 38.1.
 In early June, a powerful cyclone formed in the Philippine Sea and moved north toward Okinawa; it struck Third Fleet on 5 June south of the island.
 Indiana recorded winds as high as 80 kn, which tore one of her Kingfishers from its catapult and hurled it into the sea.
 The winds also blew seawater into the ventilation intakes for the engine room, shorting out her switchboard and disabling her steering controls for about forty minutes.
 Thirty-six ships of the fleet were damaged by the storm, though Indiana only superficially so.